kdahlman/CCW3954-WorkingWithWebhooks/README.md

 Cowabunga!
 You don't make friend with Salad.
 My Balogne has a first name, it's H O M E R.  My Balogne has a second name it's...
 H O M E R.
+Do it, or they might send us to that dreaded planet of the apes.
+Wait a minute... statue of liberty, you blew it up!
+Damn you!
+Damn you all to hell!

 # Generated files
 This repository contains generated files and a checksum.